six-two/mkdocs-placeholder-plugin/docs/advanced-usage.md

 Class name | Element
 ---|---
+`placeholder-value` | All placeholders, both with and without inline editors `inline-editor-simple` | Applied to the body itself, this signifies that a minimal styling for inline editors should be used (icon hidden by default)
+`inline-editor-icons` | Applied to the body itself, this signifies that a stronger styling for inline editors should be used (shown icons, background color, ...)
-`placeholder-value` | All placeholders, both with and without inline editors `inline-editor-requested` | Placeholder which will be assigned an inline editor, unless they are disabled by the user settings
+`inline-editor-requested` | Placeholder which will be assigned an inline editor, unless they are disabled by the user settings
-`placeholder-value-static` | Placeholders without inline editors `placeholder-value-checkbox` | Checkbox placeholder with inline editor `placeholder-value-dropdown` | Dropdown placeholder with inline editor `placeholder-value-editable` | Textbox placeholder with inline editor `input-for-variable` | (non-inline) input element for an placeholder `validation-none` | Inline editors and input elements without a validator `validation-ok` | Inline editors and input elements that pass validation successfully `validation-warn` | Inline editors and input elements that pass validation with warnings `validation-error` | Inline editors and input elements that fail validation because of errors `value-modified` | Inline editors and input elements for a textbox placeholder that has been modified and not yet saved
+`placeholder-value-static` | Placeholders without inline editors `placeholder-value-checkbox` | Checkbox placeholder with inline editor `placeholder-value-dropdown` | Dropdown placeholder with inline editor `placeholder-value-editable` | Textbox placeholder with inline editor `placeholder-value-any` | Any placeholder with inline editor (checkbox, dropdown, or textbox) `input-for-variable` | (non-inline) input element for an placeholder `validation-none` | Inline editors and input elements without a validator `validation-ok` | Inline editors and input elements that pass validation successfully `validation-warn` | Inline editors and input elements that pass validation with warnings `validation-error` | Inline editors and input elements that fail validation because of errors `value-modified` | Inline editors and input elements for a textbox placeholder that has been modified and not yet saved

+For inline editors there are also `:focus` and `:hover` rules.
+The icons are created by the `::after` pseudo element (like `placeholder-value-any::after` and `placeholder-value-any:focus::after`).

 To overwrite the default rules, define a more specific rule by specifying that it applies only to span elements like the following:
 ```css